flare-foundation/docs/docs/exchange/delegation.md

-# Delegating on the user's behalf
+# Delegating on the User's Behalf

 Delegation is one of the multiple ways in which the Flare blockchain rewards participants of the ecosystem.
 In particular, delegation allows token holders to put their stake behind an FTSO [data provider](glossary.md#data_provider) to increase its relative weight (See this [FTSO blog post](https://flare.xyz/ftso-a-breakdown/) for more information).